 How derived grade applications work

-Students complete derived grade applications and give these to their schools.
+Students complete a derived grade application form and give it to their school.

-We review all applications and approve or decline them based on the eligibility criteria.
+We review all derived grade applications and approve or decline them based on the eligibility criteria.

 Students, try to take your exams whenever possible.
 If we approve your application for a derived grade but you still take the exam, you will receive the higher of the 2 grades.